 Conviction’s added speed during Condemn makes it that much easier to catch enemies and set up combos, so it’s the go-to.
 However, on maps such as Infernal Shrines where you are especially focused on killing skeletons for the objective, Eternal Retaliation can be a solid choice.
 Hitting so many targets can give Condemn a near constant up-time, but beware that your mana will deplete very, very quickly.
 I’ve never been able to find much of a use for Sins Exposed, it just isn’t very much damage and either of the other two talents will almost always be better.

-This tier is dominated by Blessed Momentum.
-Since Jo’s base kit is so strong, being able to use her Condemn and Punish combo more frequently is a no-brainer.
-If you really need that super-strong peel though, Subdue grants Punish an extra 20% slow and, more importantly, removes the slow’s decay, which is quite strong.
-Zealous Glare is very niche and usually not worth it at all.
+Since Jo’s base kit is so strong, Blessed Momentum allowing her to use the Condemn and Punish combo more frequently is a no-brainer.
+Subdue’s baseline +20% slow is surprisingly strong; it’s become my go-to pick over Blessed Momentum in most games.
+If you hit 4 enemies at once and complete the quest, the slow no longer decays, which is amazing.
+Zealous Glare is niche and usually not worth it at all.
 While the potential of a 3-second blind is amazing against auto-attack enemies, Jo will only be able to get that bonus on one enemy at a time, which can lead to tunneling and a neglect of her primary role of disrupting and setting up combos.

 Level 10 — Blessed Shield